 Special Interest Groups

-The Calgary Amateur Radio Association has three special interest groups.
+The Calgary Amateur Radio Association has a number of special interest groups.
 All CARA members are automatically members of all SIG's, so there are no separate "memberships" as such.
 Simply show up to a few meetings and the SIG will consider you one of "them".

 Of course these repeaters are open to all amateur operators in the repeaters service area .
 They are also used to provide organizational and safety communications requirements for public service events that need this service.